Pelland-Coupe/EV_Hacking/hyundai_kona_ev/CAN Bus/README.md

 B-CAN contains logs etc associated with the B-CAN.
 It started with investigation the BCM then includes identifying messages from the SKM and IGPM on the B-CAN
 Note I have identified that frame 0x109 originates from the BCM on B-CAN and is very different to the 0x109 that appears on the P-CAN.

+CAN Signals contain a versioned spreadsheet listing IDs, originating module, and bus they are seen on.